 3. Last Touch Marketing Attribution Ignores the Standard Conversion Funnel

-Conversion is not a single-step process.
-Prospects often interact with dozens of resources before making a purchasing decision.
+Since prospects consult with many resources before making a purchase, conversions are a multistep process.
 When trying to understand how prospects become customers, many organizations rely on a model referred to as the “conversion funnel.”
 Below is an illustration of a standard conversion funnel:

 As illustrated above, last click accounts only for a very small, bottom-of-the-funnel interaction.
 It does not account for generating awareness, interest, or desire – which are three prerequisites to consumers performing an action.
 To drive conversions, organizations should try to account for all stages of the conversion funnel.
 Unfortunately, last click attribution falls woefully short of this standard.